Tawa College Tawa College

 Students will develop an understanding of systems of government, how they differ and how they affect people's lives.
 We will study New Zealand's system of government in detail and understand how people's use of power has had varied impacts on society.

 During the Term each class goes on a day visit to a guided tour of the District Court, old High Court and Supreme Court followed by a tour of parts of Parliament House and observing question time from the public gallery.
-Other themes of this unit include human rights, equality, and justice, and students will learn various aspects of New Zealand's history as well as current case studies.
+Other themes of this unit include human rights, equality and justice, and students will learn various aspects of New Zealand's history as well as current case studies.

 Term 3